VerifyTests/Verify/docs/comparer.md

 The returned `CompareResult.NotEqual` takes an optional message that will be rendered in the resulting text displayed to the user on test failure.

+**If an input is split into multiple files, and a text file fails, then all subsequent binary comparisons will revert to the default comparison.**

 ### Instance comparer